OlofHarrysson/sticker/markdown/voice.md

 ## Overview

-Butler utilizes Final Cut Pro's feature to transfer the details of your libraries, events, projects, and clips between Final Cut Pro and third-party applications ([more info](https://support.apple.com/guide/final-cut-pro/use-xml-to-transfer-projects-verdbd66ae/mac)).
+Butler utilizes Final Cut Pro's feature to transfer the details of your libraries, events, projects, and clips between Final Cut and third-party applications ([more info](https://support.apple.com/guide/final-cut-pro/use-xml-to-transfer-projects-verdbd66ae/mac)).
 The typical workflow to use Butler is therefore **Final Cut &rarr; Butler &rarr; Final Cut.**

 ## Voice Commands